 Friday Afternoon (term time at St.Mary's Church, Portbury.

-For anyone who has taken up a new instrument and is taking lessons.
-The beginners band provides an environment to play along with others and to perform to an appreciative audience.
+For anyone who has taken up a new instrument, or is returning to playing after many years, the beginners band provides an environment to play along with others and to perform to an appreciative audience.

 Pill Festival Band is open to anyone, whether a seasoned player or a complete beginner.